darilin98/FQLab/README.md

 Created for the courses **NPRG035: Programming in C#** + **NPRG038: Advanced C# Programming.**

+## Before you install

+The app is currently Windows-only and requires a modern terminal (e.g. Windows Terminal).

+The terminal's default font also has to support a broad scale of unicode characters in order for the terminal GUI to display properly.

+Tested to work on: `JetBrains Mono Regular`

 ## Running the app

 Clone the repo and use dotnet build + run in the FQLab project directory.